 However, even though he had won the grass court Championships four times, Wilding was even more dominant on clay, where he remained undefeated after a loss to Max Decugis in 1910, until his last clay-court title, claimed in Paris in 1914.
 His secret?
 A lethal combination of power and accuracy from the baseline.
 According to the International Tennis Hall of Fame, “while his game looked similar to his counterparts, it was vastly different because Wilding could execute those shots better than most”.

-Considered as the world No 1 in the early 1910s, his biggest disappointment came at the 1912 Olympic Games, in Stockholm.
-Wilding, who had missed the 1908 Olympics because of an administrative error, was the favourite for the title, and yet, he was defeated in the semi-finals by Charles Dixon.
+Considered as the world No 1 in the early 1910s, his biggest disappointment came at the 1912 Olympic Games in Stockholm.
+Wilding, who had missed the 1908 Olympics because of an administrative error, was the favourite for the title but was defeated in the semi-finals by Charles Dixon.
 Wilding still managed to defeat Gordon Lowe to obtain the bronze medal.

 An iconic lifestyle

-However, no matter how outstanding his results were, Anthony Wilding didn’t become a legend only because of his success at tennis, but also because of his charisma.
+However, no matter how outstanding his results were, Anthony Wilding did not become a legend only because of his success at tennis, but also because of his charisma.

 When World War I started, Anthony Wilding joined the British Army.
 In October 1914, he joined the Royal Naval Armoured Car Division in the battlefields of northern France, and on May 2, 1915, he was promoted to captain.

 In his last letter, written on May 8, 1915, Wilding wrote: “For really the first time in seven and a half months, I have a job on hand which is likely to end in gun, I, and the whole outfit being blown to hell.
 However, if we succeed, we will help our infantry no end.”